-Percentage of children, age 0-20 years, who have had tooth decay or cavities during the measurement period
+Percentage of children, 6 months - 20 years of age at the start of the measurement period, who have had tooth decay or cavities during the measurement period

 Clinical Recommendation Statements